Antonyabishek2004/Mean-and-Variance/README.md

-#  Mean and variance of a discrete  distribution
+# NMAE : ANTONY ABISHEK

+# REGISTER NO : 212223240009

+#  MEAN AND VARIANCE OF A DISCRETE  DISTRIBUTION

-# Aim :
+# AIM :

 To find mean and variance of arrival of objects from the feeder using probability distribution

-# Software required :
+# SOFTWARW REQUIRED:

 Python and Visual components tool

-# Theory:
+# THEORY:

 The expectation or the mean of a discrete random variable is a weighted average of all possible values of the random variable.
 The weights are the probabilities associated with the corresponding values.